You-Gao/Blog/_photos/2025-05-11-aquarium visit.md

 title: aquarium visit
 description: >-
     This particular section of all aquariums is my favorite part.
-I've always wanted to have a house underwater, althought now as an adult I understand how economically infeasible that is and how hard it would be getting out of bed.
+I've always wanted to have a house underwater, although now, as an adult, I understand how economically infeasible that is and how hard it would be to get out of bed.

 img_location: /assets/photos/4.jpg
 ---